jelc53/coqgym-gnn/README.md

 ## 1. Goals

-With the advent of recent progress in graph neural networks (GNNs), we hope to improve on the original CoqGym results by replacing their TreeLSTM module with various GNN implementations.
+With the advent of recent progress in graph neural networks (GNNs), we hope to improve on the original CoqGym results by replacing their TreeLSTM encoder module with various GNN implementations.

 ## 2. Main Contributions